Christianity vs. Islam

 Top of page Overall Tone of the Two Religions

 Most Muslims are exceptionally gracious and peace-loving people.
 And Islam has elements of peacefulness in it.
-For example, Muslims point to Sura 2:256 which claims there is no compulsion in religion (compulsion), even though this passage is often interpreted in Islamic nations to mean tat "there is no competition in religion" within their borders.
+For example, Muslims point to Suras 109:6 or 2:256 which claim there is no compulsion in religion (compulsion), even though these passages are often interpreted in Islamic nations to mean that "there is no competition in religion" within their borders.
 Another passage is Sura 29:46 which says not to dispute with People of the Book (Jews and Christians) unless they do wrong.
 Also, Sura 41:34 instructs that one should respond to evil with doing good deeds to the evil doer.
+Others include Suras 2:190, 2:256, 5:8, 5:28, 5:32, 8:61, 29:46, 60:8, 109:6.

 There are dozens of violent prescriptive statements like those above in the Quran.
 Osama bin Laden in the now famous videotape discovered in Afghanistan in late 2001 is quoted as saying, "I was ordered to fight the people until they say there is no god but Allah, and his prophet Muhammad."
 These words echo language in the Quran itself.
-Such calls to violence are not mere distortions of the Quran by extreme radicals who twist the Quran for their violent ends; violence is an intergral part of Islam.
+Such calls to violence are not mere distortions of the Quran by extreme radicals who twist the Quran for their violent ends; violence is an integral part of Islam.
 Violence is Muslim doctrine.
-Just as many Christians are ignorant of what is actually in the Bible, many Muslims are not aware of such passages in the Quran.
+Just as many Christians are ignorant of what is actually in the Bible, many Muslims are not aware of such passages in the Quran (or choose to ignore them).

 Unbelievers in Islam receive persistent chastisement in the Quran.
-They are described as the "worst beasts in God's sight" (Sura 8:7).
-Muslims are instructed not to obey unbelievers (Sura 33:1) nor to make friends with them (Suras 58:14-15, 60:1, and 60:13 ).
+They are described as the "worst beasts in God's sight" and are to be eliminated (Sura 8:7 and 8:55).
+Muslims are instructed not to obey unbelievers (Sura 33:1) nor to make friends with them (Suras 3:28; 58:14-15, 60:1, and 60:13).
+Indeed, lying to non-believers is doctrine in Islam (Lying and Deception).
 These commands open up numerous questions about the duty of Muslims who live in non-Muslim countries or work for a non-Muslim boss.
-Here is a link to a list of such passages: Unbelievers.
+Is it any wonder that Muslims do not assimilate into western countries like other immigrants do?

 After the attempted attack by Umar Farouk Abdulmatallab the so-called "Christmas Day (2009) Underwear Bomber" several news outlets asked how a nice Muslim boy from a wealthy family could have perpetrated such an attack.
 Like all Islamic terrorists, the answer comes in the above passages right out of the Quran.
 Here is how Abdulmutallab describes the obligation of every Muslim: